IBM-Cloud/docs/services/IoT/getting_started/quickstart/index.md

 ## Mosquitto demonstration
-{: #mosquitto_demonstration}

-[Mosquitto](http://mosquitto.org/) is a cross platform open source MQTT client that you can use to experiment with the {{site.data.keyword.iot_short_notm}} service.
+[Mosquitto] is a cross platform open source MQTT client that you can use to experiement with the {{site.data.keyword.iot_short}} service.
 After you have installed the Mosquitto client, pick an `<applicationId>` and a `<deviceId>` that have a good chance to be unique (otherwise your experiment will clash with someone else running through this same demonstration).

 **Note:** There are a couple of restrictions you must consider when deciding on these IDs:
  -   Maximum length of 36 characters